JamesTheGiblet/Coddy-V2/Coddy/roadmap.md

 **Integrate `ProjectContextualizer` into Core LLM Interactions:**
      [ ] Update `IdeaSynthesizer` and `CodeGenerator` to use `ProjectContextualizer` to augment prompts.
 **Introduce "Just-in-Time" Proactive Suggestions in UI/CLI:**
-     [ ] Enable Giblet to offer unsolicited but relevant suggestions or shortcuts based on the project context and user profile.
+     [ ] Enable Coddy to offer unsolicited but relevant suggestions or shortcuts based on the project context and user profile.
      [ ] Refactor `ProactiveLearner` to use live `UserProfile`.
      [ ] Implement Basic Just-in-Time Suggestion Display in CLI and Dashboard (e.g., Toasts).
 **Reflect and Evaluate Phase Outcomes:**